-A very moist, gluten-free, and diary-free espresso cake with loads of healthy almonds, a decent amount of good espresso and drizzled with an espresso glaze.
+This moist and flavorful espresso cake is gluten-free, dairy-free and loaded with healthy almonds, a decent amount of good espresso and finished with an espresso glaze

 Woke up this morning way too early because of a bad dream, a weird one with by far too many insects that gave me the creeps.
 The only thing that would save this day (ok it’s two things but coffee is a given) was cake and I really wanted the espresso cake.